6.40 - Prevention of and Response to Bullying,

 - Through the transmission of information from a school computer, a school computer network, or other similar electronic school equipment.

-Bullying includes cyber-bullying (bullying through the use of technology or any electronic communication) and means any severe or pervasive physical or verbal act or conduct, including communications made in writing or electronically, directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the following:
+Bullying includes cyber-bullying and means any severe or pervasive physical or verbal act or conduct, including communications made in writing or electronically, directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the following:

 - Placing the student or students in reasonable fear of harm to the student’s or students’ person or property;